aurielfournier/CV/Auriel_Fournier_CV.md

 <!---
 ## Peer-Reviewed Publications In Review
-*In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. *Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.*
 -
 *In Review* **Fournier, A.M.V.,** Bond, A.L., Holford, A, Leighton, M. *The False Promise of Unpaid Work: Detrimental Effects of Internships to Science Graduates* Careers*
 -
-Ward, S, **Fournier, AMV,** Bond, AL. *Rodent eradications on islands and their effect on rails (Rallidae) as non-target species*
+Ward, S, **Fournier, AMV,** Bond, AL. *Assessing gaps in reporting non-target mortality in island rodent eradication operations
 --->

 In Press